matplinta/rpi-leds-web/README.md

 ### Usage
 ![img](resources/usage.png)

-Running application with no parameters results in sending an X11 window to from the remote host (provided that ssh was run with an `-X` option), which allows for selecting the preferable colour:
+Running application with no parameters results in sending an X11 window from the remote host (provided that ssh was run with an `-X` option), which allows for selecting the preferable colour:

 ![img](resources/gui.png)
 ### Features